About Selby & Friends

-We invite you to celebrate the 2017 and 2018 seasons with us!
+We invite you to celebrate the 2018 season with us!

 "It's a commonplace that Selby and Friends always deliver the goods at a high standard, but even by that measure, the Proud Folk concert in their third tour of the year was a cracker." - Adelaide Advertiser 2017